 Stunning Joyce Wang-designed interiors inspired by 1950s Italy set the scene for a meal to remember, with off-beat touches like a bar overlaid with leather insoles and framed boxes of vintage circus paraphernalia and wooden shoe trees.
-The menu is chock-a-block with delicious plates, from squid ink risotto with pesto and raw langoustine ($320) to grilled mackerel with bagna càuda ($268), a Piedmontese garlic- and anchovy-based dip, and more.
+The menu is chock-a-block with delicious plates, from spaghetti with crab, Genovese sauce, and dried tuna kastuobushi to baked black cod with smoked pepper sauce, baby bok choy, salsa verde, and more.
 Can’t decide what to get?
-Go for the chef’s tasting menu ($688) or the lunch buffet (starting from $238), where you can get your fill of salads and desserts, and add on various pastas, pizzas, and main courses for an extra fee.
+Go for the chef’s tasting menu or the lunch buffet, where you can get your fill of salads and desserts, and add on various pastas, pizzas, and main courses for an extra fee.

 Spiga, 3/F, LHT Tower, 31 Queens Road Central, Central | (+852) 2871 0055

-Chef Umberto Bombana is a true ambassador of his home country, naming the restaurant after a Federico Fellini film (you may have heard of his most famous work, La Dolce Vita) as well as bringing vibrant Italian fine dining to our city in the form of dishes like warm blue lobster with broccoli emulsion and the sea urchin-topped cavatelli with shellfish ragout—both of which are on the degustation 8½ menu ($1,880 per person).
+Chef Umberto Bombana is a true ambassador of his home country, naming the restaurant after a Federico Fellini film (you may have heard of his most famous work, La Dolce Vita) as well as bringing vibrant Italian fine dining to our city in the form of dishes like the trenette with fresh tuna and bottarga and the homemade pappardelle with lamb ragout and confit tomatoes.

 8½ Otto e Mezzo Bombana, Shop 202, 2/F, Alexandra House, 18 Chater Road, Central | (+852) 2537 8859